-Dear Chairman Preston:
+Dear Chairman Maziarz:

-As the nation's leading companies developing and delivering voice innovations over the Internet, we are writing in support of SB 1000 to help foster VoIP driven benefits and improve the way Pennsylvanian's communicate.
+As the nation's leading companies developing and delivering voice innovations over the Internet, we are writing in support of S.B.
+7664 to help foster VoIP driven benefits and improve the way New Yorkers communicate.

 Voice over Internet Protocol (VoIP) technologies can be a force for increased competition, a platform for innovation, a driver for broadband deployment, and a vehicle for continued economic growth.
-In fact, with the right policies VoIP competition can save Pennsylvania consumers an astounding \$4.8 billion over the next 5 years1 - putting real money back into consumers' pockets through the power of competition at a time when families really need it.
+In fact, with the right policies VoIP competition can save New York consumers an astounding \$7.3 billion over the next 5 years1 - putting real money back into consumers' pockets through the power of competition at a time when families really need it.
+And by harnessing VoIP as a broadband driver, just a 7% increase in broadband adoption could create nearly 150,000 more New York jobs per year.2 Indeed, as the nation faces economic challenges, VoIP is now projected to be the number one job creator of any industry in the country.3